pybamm-team/PyBaMM/INSTALL_WINDOWS.md

 to run the code using your installed Ubuntu distribution.
 The following instructions assume that you are using Visual Studio Code.

-First, setup vscode to run within the `PyBaMM` directory that you created above, using the instructions provided [here](https://code.visualstudio.com/docs/remote/wsl).
+First, setup VSCode to run within the `PyBaMM` directory that you created above, using the instructions provided [here](https://code.visualstudio.com/docs/remote/wsl).

 Once you have opened the `PyBaMM` folder in vscode, use the `Extensions` panel to install the `Python` extension from Microsoft.
-Note that extensions are either installed on the Windows (Local) or on in WSL (WSL:Ubuntu), so even if you have used vscode previously with the Python extension, you probably haven't installed it in WSL.
+Note that extensions are either installed on the Windows (Local) or on in WSL (WSL:Ubuntu), so even if you have used VSCode previously with the Python extension, you probably haven't installed it in WSL.
 Make sure to reload after installing the Python extension so that it is available.

-If you have installed PyBaMM into the virtual environment `env` as in the PyBaMM linux install guide, then vscode should automatically start using this environment and you should see something similar to "Python 3.6.8 64-bit ('env': venv)" in the bottom bar.
+If you have installed PyBaMM into the virtual environment `env` as in the PyBaMM linux install guide, then VSCode should automatically start using this environment and you should see something similar to "Python 3.6.8 64-bit ('env': venv)" in the bottom bar.

 To test that vscode can run a PyBaMM script, navigate to the `examples/scripts` folder